viamrobotics/docs/docs/fleet/provision.md

 You can add this configuration to your machine's configuration in the **CONFIGURE** tab in the [Viam app](https://app.viam.com/), using **JSON** mode, or directly to the <file>/etc/viam.json</file> configuration file you deploy to your machine.

 If you did not initially provide a `viam-server` app configuration in either of these methods, you will be prompted to paste one in when you connect to the WiFi hotspot.
-This is the part of the machine configuration JSON which contains your machine part secret key and cloud app address, which your machine's `viam-server` instance needs to connect to the Viam app.
+This is the JSON which contains your machine part secret key and cloud app address, which your machine's `viam-server` instance needs to connect to the Viam app.

 To copy a machine's `viam-server` app configuration: